 No training is needed to shape a Great Pyrenees into a successful livestock guardian—he comes fully equipped with all the instinct he needs.
 Your role will simply be to introduce him to his flock at a young age.
 He bonds quickly, and may be ready to work as early as six months of age.
 On the job, he may appear to be lazy, spending his entire day sleeping.
 Don’t be fooled, however.
 The Great Pyrenees can sleep with one ear open.
 He may patrol at night, but mostly he prefers to deter predators by marking his boundaries.
-When a potential threat is sighted, his first line of defense is his deep bark.
-The Great Pyrenees only goes on the offensive if he is convinced that life-threatening danger is impending.
+When he sees a potential threat, his first line of defense is his deep bark.
+The Great Pyrenees only goes on the offensive if he believes that life-threatening danger is impending.
 Then watch out, because his speed and agility will astonish you.

 The Great Pyrenees is usually structurally sound, but he does have special needs.
 He is susceptible to both heat and intense sun.
 Although it may sound like a good idea, do not shave him down in the summer, as he is prone to sunburn and hot spots.
 Instead, help him beat the heat by letting him rest in the shade and drink plenty of cool water.